terikon/promise-worker/README.md

 #### `registerPromiseWorker(function)`

 * `function`
-  * Takes a message, returns a Promise or a value.
+  * Takes a message and withTransferList function, returns a Promise or a value.
+  Value can be wrapped with withTransferList. withTransferList gets value and transferList.

 Testing the library